 Anti-LGBT Orgs Attempt Protest Outside HRC

-June 4, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+June 4, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 This morning HRC staff welcomed a few unusual guests outside our headquarters in Washington, D.C.: leaders of Americans for Truth About Homosexuality, the American Family Association of Pennsylvania, Apologetics Group, the Liberty Counsel Action and Mission America.